Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Applications

 As in the previous application examples, the goal of the first analysis is to determine the optimal DRSM configuration in terms of the KPCA kernel and the reduced space dimension, as well as test the effectiveness of the LOO error as a proxy of the validation error.
 In this analysis, the available samples are randomly split into $300$ pairs to be used during the DRSM optimisation and $200$ pairs to be used for validation.
 The results are shown in \figref{fig:res_diffusion2d_m_vs_rmse}.
 Figures~\ref{fig:res_diffusion2d_m_vs_rmse-KG-LOO} and \ref{fig:res_diffusion2d_m_vs_rmse-PCE-LOO} show the LOO error estimator of the final Kriging (resp.
 PCE) surrogate, evaluated on $\acc{\cx, \bfy}$, whereas Figures~\ref{fig:res_diffusion2d_m_vs_rmse-KG-RMSE} and \ref{fig:res_diffusion2d_m_vs_rmse-PCE-RMSE} show the validation error of the surrogate evaluated on $\acc{\cx_v, \bfy_v}$.
 Each curve corresponds to a specific type of KPCA kernel, namely isotropic Gaussian and polynomial, and a specific surrogate, namely Kriging and PCE.
 We omitted the anisotropic Gaussian kernel for KPCA which is intractable due to the large input dimensionality.

 A similar convergence behaviour is observed between Kriging- and PCE- based DRSM.
 The corresponding optimal parameter values are highlighted in \figref{fig:res_diffusion2d_m_vs_rmse} and their numerical values are reported in \tabref{tbl:res_heat_drsm_mstar}.
 The linear polynomial kernel performs best in both cases and leads to the same reduced space dimension $\widehat{m}=20$.
-This significantly low dimension can be interpreted by \eqref{eq:heat_EOLE}.
-The heat diffusion coefficient, although $16,000$- dimensional, is a non-linear combination of $p$ independent standard normal random variables.
+The convergence to a linear kernel is not surprising, as it corresponds to a re-scaled PCA (see \ref{sec:Appendix:PCA_vs_linKPCA}), which is in turn closely related to its KL expansion.
+This significantly low dimension has a twofold explanation: although $16,000$- dimensional, the heat diffusion coefficient is a non-linear combination of $p = 30$ independent standard normal random variables (the modes retained in the EOLE expansion during the sampling procedure).
+Additionally, the forward operator in \eqref{eq:heat_pde} has a smoothening effect that is captured by DRSM, further reducing the effective dimensionality of the problem.
 Moreover, the LOO and validation error curves show similar behaviour both in terms of their trend and their absolute value.
 Hence, the LOO error served as a reliable proxy of the validation error, as was observed in the previous application examples too.

 In the subsequent analysis we compare the performance of the DRSM approach against other sequential approaches listed in \tabref{tbl:validation_configs}.
 To test each setup, we repeat the calculation process $10$ times.
 In each case the $500$ available samples are split randomly into $300$ samples for calculating the surrogate and $200$ samples for validation.
 The optimal KPCA kernel that was determined by DRSM is used in all methods that involve KPCA.
 Also, for the sake of comparison, the same reduced space dimension $\widehat{m}=20$ is assumed for all methods.